Global Service Opportunities

 Miscellaneous: Batteries, can opener, boot socks (gray, green & black), tan shoelaces (leather 72”), envelopes, bug spray, journal, pens, sharpies, plastic utensils, straws in paper wrappers, stationary, tan t-shirts (med. & large).

 Cash donations for mailing packages to our servicemen will also be accepted during the bible study times on the 3rd Sunday of each month in the basement classroom C. If you know someone who is currently deployed or might be able to use a package (and for any other M for M information) please contact Sherri Wilson via the church office.

 Thank you from all our Peace Military Families

 How close can we get to reach our goal for the cost of digging a well in El Salvador? $5,500 is needed for Peace to sponsor 100% of a new well for a community in El Salvador.
-A team from Peace is forming to go to El Salvador with Living Water June 25 – July 1, 2017.
+A team from Peace went to El Salvador with Living Water June 25 – July 1, 2017.
 Wouldn’t it be great to have covered financially the entire cost of the well being dug?
 Volunteers go on their own dime.
 The fundraising is for the well cost, all the digging equipment and training by Living Water, Inc. Contributions can be made to Peace with a note “Living Water, Int.”
 Let’s see how close we get!
-If you want to know more about the adult mission trip to El Salvador, contact Cory Schaeffer at 303-927-8748 or email@example.com, and feel free to visit Living Water International.
+If you want to know more about the adult mission trip to El Salvador, contact Cory Schaeffer at 303-927-8748 or firstname.lastname@example.org, and feel free to visit Living Water International.

 Orphan Grain Train